rayyan35p/tp/docs/DeveloperGuide.md

 Use case resumes at step 1.

-**Use case 4: Add employee to project**
+**Use case 4: Add an employee to a project**

 **MSS**

-1. User attempts to add employee to project
+1. User attempts to add an employee to a project
 2. TaskHub shows a message that indicates a successful operation

    Use case ends.